-At the age of four, I was placed into foster care.
-There were four homes in total, yet only the last two provided positive influence in my life.
+At the age of four, I was placed in foster care.
+There were four homes in total, yet only the last two, provided positive influence in my life.
 However, because of former abuse and pain, I began to journal.
-Initially, harsh realities spilled into my journals, void of faith and hope.
+Initially, harsh realities spilled into my journals.
 I was so thankful when my biological mother petitioned the court to regain custody of my siblings and I. So, when she passed away when I was only 13 years of age, I was devastated.
 To make matters worse, I found myself in the foster care system yet again.
 With consideration to the issues and challenges leading to foster care placement, one thing is for certain, our mother loved us and a mother’s love is irreplaceable.

 In retrospect, I can say that each foster home presented a new set of challenges with some traumatic experiences that no child should ever have to face.
 With this, there were also challenges that didn’t make it any easier.
 There was the challenge to adapt to new surroundings, to bond with new parents and siblings, to adjust to new school settings, to fit in, have purpose and more.

 I became as the caterpillar, trapped within the cocoon.
-As a former foster child, there was a hunger and thirst for love, a longing to be accepted, and a desire to be understood.
+There was a hunger and thirst for love, a longing to be accepted, and a desire to be understood.
 Who nourishes the soul, the spirit, and the mind?
-Who holds the hand of this little girl and tells her, she’s going to be okay?
+Who holds the hand of the little girl and tells her, she’s going to be okay?